Rivers of Babylon: Biblical psalms

-The song is based on the Biblical Psalm 137:1–4, a hymn expressing the lamentations of the Jewish people in exile following the Babylonian conquest of Jerusalem in 586 BC: Previously the Kingdom of Israel, after being united under Kings David and Solomon, had been split in two, with the Kingdom of Israel in the north, conquered by the Assyrians in 722 BC which caused the dispersion of 10 of the 12 tribes of Israel.
-The southern Kingdom of Judah (hence the name Jews), home of the tribe of Judah and part of the tribes of Levi and Benjamin, was free from foreign domination until the Babylonian conquest to which Rivers of Babylon refers.
+The song is based on the Biblical Psalm 137:1–4, a hymn expressing the lamentations of the Jewish people in exile following the Babylonian conquest of Jerusalem in 586 BC:

 By the rivers of Babylon, there we sat down, yea, we wept, when we remembered Zion ...
 They carried us away in captivity requiring of us a song ...
 Now how shall we sing the 's song in a strange land?

 The namesake rivers of Babylon (in present-day Iraq) are the Tigris and Euphrates rivers.
 The song also has words from :

 Let the words of my mouth, and the meditation of my heart, be acceptable in thy sight...

 It is one of a few pop songs whose lyrics come directly from the Bible (see also "Turn!
 Turn!
 Turn!" by Pete Seeger, "40" by U2, and "The Lord's Prayer" by Sister Janet Mead).
 The melody bears a strong resemblance to "How Dry I Am".